SolarLune/tetra3d/readme.md

 `go get github.com/solarlune/tetra3d`

-Tetra depends on kvartborg's [vector](https://github.com/kvartborg/vector) package, and [Ebiten](https://ebiten.org/) itself for rendering.
+Tetra depends on kvartborg's [vector](https://github.com/kvartborg/vector) package, and [Ebitengine](https://ebiten.org/) itself for rendering.
 Tetra3D requires Go v1.16 or above.
 This minimum required version is somewhat arbitrary, as it could run on an older Go version if a couple of functions (primarily the ones that loads data from a file directly) were changed.

-The Blender add-on is not required, but is provided as well, and can be downloaded from the releases page or from the repo directly (i.e. click on the file and download it).
+There is an optional Blender add-on as well (`tetra3d.py`) that can be downloaded from the releases page or from the repo directly (i.e. click on the file and download it).
 The add-on provides some useful helper functionality that makes using Tetra3D simpler - for more information, check the [Wiki](https://github.com/SolarLune/Tetra3d/wiki/Blender-Addon).

 ## How do you use it?